-Now we have set up a free product with $2.87 as the shipping charge.
+For example, we have set up a free product with $20 as the shipping charge.
 Set a low amount for your free plus shipping strategy to work.

 You can now create your order form and select the product.

-You’ll have to name your new checkout page and add some description if you like.
+You’ll have to name your new Checkout page and add some descriptions if you like.
 Your page ID will be auto-generated:

 We don’t need to set up any discount or quantity here, so you can leave all of that to default values.